warksit/gocardless-laravel/README.md

 ##### Usage

 Once the package is properly installed you can use the `Gocardless` facade to access the methods of the Gocardless PHP client.
-The documentation of this methods can be found here: [Gocardless PHP cleint documentation](https://github.com/gocardless/gocardless-pro-php)
+The documentation of these methods can be found here: [Gocardless PHP client documentation](https://github.com/gocardless/gocardless-pro-php)

-If you use Gocardless at your project you provably will use webhooks to handle the asynchronous payment states.
+If you use Gocardless in your project you will probably use webhooks to handle the asynchronous payment states.
 This package provides an easy way to handle the webhooks.

 Gocardless will send you webhooks with events.
-This events will contain the updates of your Gocardless resources.
+These events will contain the updates of your Gocardless resources.

-This package will verify the signature of the requests and if it's valid.
+This package will verify the signature of the requests and check if it is valid.
 Unless something goes terribly wrong, and even if one of the events inside the webhook fails the controller will reposnd with a `200` to Gocardless.
 This prevents Gocardless from spamming retries to the endpoint.

 If an event fails to be processed the exception will be saved to the database into the `gocardless_webhook_calls` table, you can find the failed events there.